 With some creative design ideas, a few hacks and tricks along the way, it is possible to turn your cute kitchen from drab to fab – and it’s a lot easier than you think.

-In today’s post I’m looking at 10 new ways to make that small kitchen feel bigger and how you can make more of the available space, giving you a working kitchen to be proud of.
+In today’s post I’m looking at 30 easy ways to make that small kitchen feel bigger and how you can make more of the available space, giving you a working kitchen to be proud of.

 Traditionally we have only used waist height storage cupboards in kitchens, with a few wall cupboards too, but now the trend has moved towards full banks of kitchen units, creating a seamless display of storage or using taking wall units as high as we can.

 It makes sense.
 With homes being so much smaller, and the demand to improve the way we use our home space increasing, kitchen designers like Magnet Kitchens have led the way in revamping kitchen design.

 So if it appears you don’t have enough cabinets in your kitchen, could you use the height of the room to install more?

 Keeping the bank of high cabinets away from natural light sources will help retain a bright room whilst solving your storage issues.

 Help a small kitchen feel bigger by maximising light and introducing a simple kitchen design.
 White gloss is a clever use of finish in a smaller space and helps bounce the light around with its semi-reflective surface.

 A simple, modern, uncluttered design will help the space feel sleek and minimal no matter what the size.
 Add in the storage ideas from above and you can create a really useful, stylish kitchen space.

 Be very clever and you’ll even manage to fit in a small breakfast bar and stools.
 I’m a huge believer in creative design and many design flaws can be overcome with a little imagination and compromise.